SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 ### C. Text-to-Speech (TTS) Related Requirements

-_Rationale_: Text to speech, abbreviated as TTS, is a form of speech synthesis that converts text into spoken voice output.
-Text to speech systems were first developed to aid the visually impaired by offering a computer-generated spoken voice that would "read" text to the user and theoretically capable of "reading" any string of text characters to form original sentences.
+_Rationale_: Text-to-Speech, abbreviated as TTS, is a form of speech synthesis that converts text into spoken voice output.
+Text-to-Speech API provides the ability for visually impaired student to listen computer-generated spoken voice that would "read" questionnaire during test session.

 1. F16.
 The secure browser shall provide shall provide a means to play arbitrary text.
 	* _User Stories_: